 - The Association will accommodate students with dietary needs.
 If a student is taking a prescription, needs vitamins, or asks for modified food accommodations, those who run the course will help them meet daily needs.

 - Likewise, if a student would like a chair to meditate with rather than sitting in criss-cross applesauce, they’ll accommodate to get everyone comfortable enough.

 - *With all of this said, this course is not for everyone.
 Those with serious psychiatric disorders are not recommended to begin with Vipassana.
-For these people, this article may help you.
+For these people, this article on basic meditation technique may help you.

 While Vipassana Meditation is a way to eradicate suffering, each of us by ourselves are the only ones to be able to take the steps on the path.
 Anyone who expects salvation to come from an outside source (even a meditation course) is only going to come to realize it is nothing but ourselves, our own mind, who will save us.
 It is each of us alone who does the work to be free of the mind’s limitations and eradicate our excuses for being unhappy.
 Not the meditation course, not the drugs, not the healthy food, not the lover, not even the prayer or worship.
 Those things guide us, but it is our mind and intentional effort alone that is what gets us to where we truly want to.

-Though there is power in all of these things, by ending our clinging to what excites or upsets us to any degree, we can taste our liberation and take the steps to true happiness.
+Though there is power in all of these things, by ending our clinging and attachment to what excites or upsets us to any degree, we can taste our liberation and take the steps to true inner peace.